 First, the flower* will form and then the fingers will come out with the flower dangling below.
 These fingers will initially be pointing down and as they ripen will turn upwards.

 The bananas will have a defined ridge when they are still young and green.
-As they begin to mature, the fruit will become plump and fill out the ridges.
-The ridges which are pronounced when the fruit is still immature is what causes a banana to peel in strips.
+As they begin to mature, the fruit will become plump and fill out into the ridges.
+The ridges, which are pronounced when the fruit is still immature, is what causes a banana to peel in strips.
 Those strips of banana peel are where the ridges were.